rhaido/blog/2015/06/26/monostable-multivibrator-math-and-mods.md

 public: no
 summary: Circuit modifications to standard monostable multivibrator: accurate wave, delay variation, reverse bias protection

-In this small note I am going to explain small updates, tweaks and fixes to the basic well-known monostable multivibrator circuit.
+In this small note I am going to explain some aspects of the standard well-known monostable multivibrator circuit, which, from my point of view, are not particularly well described.

 ## Modifications to the basic circuit
 While building and testing the basic circuit, the following things were spotted which are not-so-good:

 - Output wave was not really square on both ends.
-  The moment you add the 10uf capacitor and 1M resistor, it becomes very well rounded
+The moment you add the 10uf capacitor and 1M potentiometer, it becomes very rounded
 - No reverse bias protection for the transistor **Q2**.
 Thus you can easily damage it (in theory).
 In practice, I have a working circuit (astable multivibrator), which I tested with -9v reverse voltage, and it was fine;

-All of these issues are identical to the problems of astable multivibrator, therefore the proposed solution will be very similar.
-Here is my circuit
+All of these issues are identical to the problems of another classical circuit, astable multivibrator.
+Therefore the proposed solution will be very similar.
-+ explanations:
+Here is my circuit plus some explanations:

 - Do not make **R3** very big, 1M will already pose some problems.
 With big resistance, very small current enters the base of **Q2**, thus giving an opportunity to **Q1** to open first, as much more current can enter its base.